linuskoester/linuskoester/README.md

 ### Hi there 👋

 - Feel free to take a look at my repositories 👀
-- Please contact me at `linus@crazyeasy.dev` if you are interested in my code 📫
+- Please contact me at `hi@linus.foo` if you are interested in my code 📫